omar-alshyokh/flutter_flip_panel_plus/README.md

 # Flip Panel Plus

 A package for flip panel with built-in animation.
 Since the developer of 'https://pub.dev/packages/flip_panel' didn't respond.
-So we updated the package and added some improvements.
+So we updated the package, added some improvements and fixed some issues.

 <p>
    <img src="https://raw.githubusercontent.com/omar-alshyokh/flutter_flip_panel_plus/master/screenshots/flip_clock.gif" width="200"